 If your attic is not getting enough airflow, the heat from your roof will be trapped inside your house, and your air conditioning unit will work double-time to keep the house cool.
 This results in high electrical consumption and, yes, soaring energy bills.

-Additionally, the sun's scorching heat during summer and the formation of thick ice ridges during winter can severely damage your roof sheathing.
+The sun's scorching heat during summer and the formation of thick ice ridges during winter can severely damage your roof sheathing.
 Proper attic ventilation helps protect your roof from deterioration caused by excessive heat, ice dams, or interior water leaks.
 Moreover, did you know that improper ventilation can void your roof's warranties?
 Hence, protecting your roof through proper ventilation will help you avoid losing your warranties.

-Additionally, proper ventilation reduces the rate of your attic's deterioration.
+Proper ventilation reduces the rate of your attic's deterioration.
 Poor attic venting can cause mildew, wood rot and rust, and could severely damage your home.